 After a little over an hour, the trail will momentarily level off in Lower Ice Lakes Basin.
 The half mile of flat terrain is warmly welcomed after already gaining 2,000 feet of elevation but don’t relax just yet, the next section ahead of you, marked by a large headwall, is the steepest section of the Ice Lakes hike.

-While Lower Ice Lakes basin does indeed have a lake, it’s not accessible by foot but you will get a great view of it when ascending the headwall toward to the upper basin.
+While the Lower Ice Lakes basin does indeed have a lake, it’s not accessible by foot but you will get a great view of it when ascending the headwall toward the upper basin.

 From the end of the basin at mile marker three, you’ll cross a creek and begin the steepest part of the hike as the trail ascends to the left, traversing its way up and around the rocky face.

 This is the section where it finally occurred to me that Wow, this is a pretty hard hike.
 There’s no tree coverage at this point so the sun beats down harshly.

 On the bright side, it’s only 20-30 minutes of hiking from the start of this ascent (at the junction where you make a left up the headwall) to the Upper Ice Lakes basin.